Mandela & Ethiopia

 “And he was then giving awards…to the soldiers; everyone who had graduated got a certificate… A very fine ceremony-a very dignified chap- and he also gave medals.
 There (were) American military advisors… (and) groups of military advisers from various countries …And so he gave medals to these chaps too.
 But to see whites going to a black monarch emperor and bowing was also very interesting,” he said responding to questions from Time magazine editor, Stengel which was included in the book.

 On his Ethiopian Airlines flight to Addis Ababa on his way his training in the art of guerrilla warfare, Mandela was surprised to find a black pilot in the cockpit, the first he had ever seen.
+Mandela’s Addis Ababa base was the historic Ras hotel, located on Churchill Avenue.
+Today, guests of the hotel can visit the room where the legendary South African slept.

 His stay in Ethiopia and other African countries allowed him to see what freedom could like in South Africa, but it also helped spread the message for what apartheid really signified for black South Africans.
 That was a message that continued for decades to reach—and inspire- people throughout the continent struggling for freedom and democracy.